Category

 This ensures consistent data capture and eliminates incomplete ticket submissions.

-To ensure the requester completes mandatory fields before progressing in the workflow.
+To ensure the requester completes mandatory fields before continuing the conversation.

-Q2: Can I disable only one (e.g., requester but not agent)?
+2. Can I disable only requester input but keep agent input enabled?

-Validation depends on the field type configured in related blocks (e.g., “Email” input type).
+Validation depends on the field type configured in the blocks that collect the data (for example, an Email input type).

-Q5: Can I use this to create multi‑step forms?
+5. Can I use Manage Inputs to create multi-step forms?

 Yes.
-Common for onboarding, lead capture, or structured intake workflows.
+This approach is commonly used for onboarding, lead capture, and structured intake workflows.

 Related Articles